sparkdotfi/spark-docs/governance/spk-token.md

 Please be aware that details of the airdrop and token farming may change.

-You can find the current information about the airdrop in [BlockAnalitica's website](https://spark.blockanalitica.com/v1/ethereum/airdrop/).
+You can find the current balances of users eligble for the airdrop through depositing ETH and/or borrowing DAI in the [BlockAnalitica's website](https://spark.blockanalitica.com/v1/ethereum/airdrop/).